-CentrePort Canada lands, located within the R.M. of Rosser, have been designated as the Inland Port Special Planning Area (IPSPA) under The Planning Act, which is legislation that guides sustainable land use and development in Manitoba.
-Land uses within the area are guided by the Inland Port Special Planning Areas Regulation (Development Plan and Zoning By-law).
+CentrePort lands, located within the R.M. of Rosser, have been designated as the Inland Port Special Planning Area (IPSPA) pursuant to The Planning Act.
+Development in CentrePort is regulated by the Inland Port Special Planning Areas Regulation (Development Plan and Zoning By-law).

-To confirm the development review and approval process for your project in CentrePort, prior to contacting the South Interlake Planning District, please contact Kari Schulz, CentrePort Planner, by phone at 204-945-2146 or by email at email@example.com.
-Additional information about development within the Inland Port Special Planning Area, including rezoning and subdivision applications, can be found on the provincial website: http://www.gov.mb.ca/mr/centreport/index.html
+To confirm the development review and approval process for your project, including verifying the possible need for a Variance, please contact the Planner for the Inland Port Special Planning Area by phone at 204-945-2150 or by email at email@example.com, prior to contacting the South Interlake Planning District (SIPD).
+Please note that should your project require a Variance, our office will require a copy of the approved Variance prior to permit issuance.
+Additional information regarding development within the Inland Port Special Planning Area, including rezoning and subdivision applications, can be found on the provincial website: http://www.gov.mb.ca/mr/centreport/index.html

-After confirming the development approval process with the CentrePort Planner, a Development Permit may be applied for through the South Interlake Planning District (SIPD) office.
-Development Permit applications for projects within CentrePort shall include all of the following materials:
+After confirming the development approval process with the Planner for the Inland Port Special Planning Area, a Development Permit may be applied for through the SIPD office.

 PDF copy/scan of a detailed Letter of Intent stating the proposed use of the land, building or structure (Click Here for PDF) to include Tenant's legal name and trade name, as applicable;